OnsideSilver/PJM---Esercizio-Tecnico-Node/README.md

 - **Notes**:
     - This endpoint deletes a single item based on their unique `id` or unique `name`.
+    - - **NB: You need to be authenticated or you will get an error 401.**
     - If the item is not found, the entire list will appear with the prompt to pick someone from it.